hove-io/navitia_sdk_docs/aroundme/ios/0.2.0/getting_started.md

 - Book Button

-The `book_button` is a JSON object that contains String resource IDs for the book button label in different UI components.
+The `book_button` is a JSON object that contains string resource IDs for the book button label in different UI components.

 <div markdown="1">